trimble-oss/website-modus.trimble.com/content/components/file-upload-dropzone.md

 - Description (required): explains any limitation as to the file format, number of files, and/ or the maximum size.
 Provide as much information to the user as you can to help prevent errors.
 - Drag Zone (required): box outlined with a dotted line signifying the target zone for dropping files.
   - Icon (optional): upload icon
-  - Text instructions (required): eg. "Drag files here or browse to upload."
+  - Text instructions (required): e.g. "Drag files here or browse to upload."
   - File picker (required): provide the user an option to open file browser (a link or a button).
 Make sure the drop zone is focusable and accessible with the keyboard.

 ### Behaviors